1999 Major League Baseball postseason: (AL1) New York Yankees vs. (NL1) Atlanta Braves

 This was the fourth World Series matchup between the Yankees and Braves (1957, 1958, 1996).
 The Yankees swept the MLB-best Braves to repeat as World Series champions, winning their third title in the past four years.

 Orlando Hernández pitched seven shutout innings as the Yankees stole Game 1 on the road.
 David Cone pitched another seven innings of shutout ball in Game 2 as the Yankees blew out the Braves to go up 2–0 in the series headed to the Bronx.
-The only close battle of the series occurred in Game 3, as the game remained tied at 5 going into extra innings until New York's Chad Curtis hit a walk-off solo home run to put the Yankees ahead 3–0 in the series.
+The only close battle of the series occurred in Game 3, as the game remained tied at five runs each going into extra innings until New York's Chad Curtis hit a walk-off solo home run in the bottom of the tenth to put the Yankees ahead 3–0 in the series.
 The Yankees closed out the series with a solid seven-inning performance from Roger Clemens in Game 4.
 Game 4 was the last World Series game ever broadcast by NBC.
 The 1999 World Series marked the last time the Yankees clinched the championship at the original Yankee Stadium.

 With the win, the Yankees improved their record in the World Series against the Braves to 3–1 all-time, having previously won in 1958 and 1996.
 Additionally, the Yankees officially surpassed the NHL’s Montreal Canadiens as the team with the most championships in North American sports, a status they still hold today.
 The Yankees became the first team to win the World Series in back-to-back sweeps since they did so in 1938 and 1939, and still remain the only franchise in the MLB to accomplish such a feat.
 The 1998-99 Yankees were the most recent team to win back-to-back championships (that was not part of a three-peat) until the Los Angeles Dodgers did so in 2024 and 2025.
 They returned to the World Series the next year, and defeated their cross-town rival in the New York Mets in five games to finish off a three-peat.

 The Braves became the seventh 100+ win team to be swept in the postseason and first since the 1990 Oakland Athletics, who were also swept in the World Series.
-The Braves wouldn't return to the World Series again until 2021, where they defeated the Houston Astros in six games for their most recent championship.
+The Braves would eventually return to the World Series in 2021, and defeated the Houston Astros in six games for their most recent championship.

-This was the first World Series to feature both #1 seeds from the American and National leagues, a phenomenon that has only been repeated thrice since, in 2013, 2020, and 2024.
+This was the first World Series to feature both #1 seeds from the American and National leagues since seeding began in 1998, a phenomenon that has only been repeated thrice since, in 2013, 2020, and 2024.